Flood Resistance and Flood Resilience

 It should be noted that flood resistance and flood resilience are not mutually exclusive.
 Many flood resilience specifications will include flood resistance measures.
 For example, flood resilience measures may be employed in case of a worst case scenario in which high flood levels cause flood water to enter a building.
 However this does not prevent flood resistance measures being employed to prevent water entering the building at all during a less severe flood.

-If your property has been affected by flooding, or if you would like information on improving your property’s capacity to deal with a flood, our technical department can be contacted on 01403 210204.
+If your property has been affected by flooding, or if you would like information on improving your property’s capacity to deal with a flood, please contact our technical department on 01403 210204 or submit an enquiry.